runchentao/fa20-cmpe-255/README.md

     - Instacart can use our project result to recommand products to its customer

 **Option B**:
-- Design a program that will seperate customer into different segments and classify a new customer into a know segment.
+- Design a program that will seperate customer into different segments and classify a new customer into a known segment.
     - Instacart can understand their customer better by customer segmentation.
 When a new customer join instacart and place an order, our program will help instacart classify this customer into existing segment.